 DESCRIPTOR COMMUNICATION & INTERACTION / AUTISM ASSESSMENT AND PLANNING TEACHING & LEARNING STRATEGIES CURRICULUM/ INTERVENTIONS RESOURCES (including staffing) 5 Alt + Spec ial Scho ol £10 K & elem ent3 The CYP experiences complex, frequent and persistent difficulties associated with Autism These may be compounded by other co-existing needs.
 These needs may have temporarily escalated to Band 5 due to significant life events and will be subject to frequent review.
-A CYP who is experiencing complex, enduring and persistent difficulties with : Social Communication Social communication needs which significantly impacts on participation in daily life and ability to be independent Social Understanding and Interaction Relationships except with a very small number of preferred adults leading to social isolation Social understanding which significantly impacts on a range of relationships Social Imagination, information processing and interests Starting and/or maintaining attention in adult directed tasks despite additional support All encompassing interests - this can impact on daily functioning, health and well being as well as social interaction Coping with changes e.g. different coloured taxi, object in wrong place Managing transitions e.g. from one lesson, activity or environment to another Choosing between given number of familiar options even when regulated Working out what to do when in difficulty Working out what to do whe Bands 0,1,2,3 and 4 plus: Long term involvement of educational professionals as part of Annual review/ /EHCP Regularly reviewed risk assessments to consider risks to self and others and to clearly state agreed strategies to minimise risk Completion of assessments for consideration at EHC and/or Joint Panel.
-All professionals agree that the pupil's needs can only be met with a bespoke package or within a CYC specialist setting/ enhanced resource Bands 0,1,2,3 and 4 plus: Requires additional staff support to access learning in a specialist setting/ mainstream due to high level of vulnerability presented by the pupil.
-Bands 0,1,2,3 and 4 plus: Requires additional staff (2:1 at times) due to high level of vulnerability presented by the pupil.
+A CYP who is experiencing complex, enduring and persistent difficulties with: Social Communication Social communication needs which significantly impacts on participation in daily life and ability to be independent Social Understanding and Interaction Relationships except with a very small number of preferred adults leading to social isolation Social understanding which significantly impacts on a range of relationships Social Imagination, information processing and interests Starting and/or maintaining attention in adult directed tasks despite additional support All encompassing interests - this can impact on daily functioning, health and well being as well as social interaction Coping with changes e.g. different coloured taxi, object in wrong place Managing transitions e.g. from one lesson, activity or environment to another Choosing between given number of familiar options even when regulated Working out what to do when in difficulty Working out what process needs to be applied to solve a problem e.g. getting changed for PE, starting a familiar task Applying and generalising skills to different contexts Long term involvement of educational and non-educational professionals as part of Annual review/ /EHCP Regularly reviewed risk assessments to consider risks to self and others and to clearly state agreed strategies to minimise risk Completion of assessments for consideration at EHC and/or Joint Panel.
+All professionals agree that the pupil's needs can only be met with a bespoke package or within a CYC specialist setting/enhanced resource Bands 0,1,2,3 and 4 plus: Requires additional staff support to access learning in a specialist setting/ mainstream due to high level of vulnerability presented by the pupil.
+Requires additional staff (2:1 at times) due to high level of vulnerability presented by the pupil.
 Staff have access to regular consultations with support services e.g. SALT, OT, CAMHS.
-FIRST likely to be involved at this stage (family Intervention)
+FIRST likely to be involved at this stage (family Intervention) Continued on next page